2026 ASXL Research Symposium

 Dr. Stephanie Bielas is the Morton S. and Henrietta K. Sellner Professor in Human Genetics and Associate Professor of Human Genetics and Pediatrics at the University of Michigan Medical School.
 Her lab focuses on discovering the genetic basis of human neurodevelopmental disorders using mouse models and human forebrain organoids.
 She serves as a scientific advisor to the ARRE Foundation and Leo’s Lighthouse Foundation.

 Mice homozygous for loss of function mutations in Asxl1 exhibit embryonic lethality and have multiple developmental abnormalities including anophthalmia, microcephaly, cleft palate, and mandibular malformation.
 Asxl1 mutant mice also have anterior pituitary hypoplasia and dysmorphology, and absent posterior pituitary lobe.
 Conditional deletion of Asxl1 in the developing anterior pituitary had no effect on pituitary hormone gene expression, indicating that Asxl1 has important roles in anterior and posterior pituitary development prior to formation of the pituitary primordia.
+Ongoing studies will examine the role of ASXL1 in the developing posterior lobe of the pituitary gland.

 Sally Camper is the Margery W. Shaw Distinguished University Professor of Human Genetics at the University of Michigan.
 She joined the U-M faculty in 1988, serving as founding Director of the Transgenic Animal Model Core and Chair of the Dept of Human Genetics.
 Her research interests include the genetic basis of neuroendocrine birth defects, mouse models of hypopituitarism, and pituitary stem cells.